How the Muslim Communities of Europe Reacted to the 'Charlie Hebdo' Massacre

 GREECE

-In Greece, these tragic events have stunned the entire society.
-But for Muslims living in Greece, the attack has to be seen within the context of wider anti-immigrant sentiment, which has been extremely prevalent since the beginning of the country’s financial recession.
+In Greece, these tragic events have stunned society.
+But, for the Muslims living in Greece, the attack has to be seen within the context of wider anti-immigrant sentiment, which has been extremely prevalent since the beginning of the country’s financial recession.

 “The attack against Charlie Hebdo is abominable.
 There is no justification for terrorism.
 Being a member of civil society, we must maintain resolve and stick to our values,” declared Ahmed Moavia, founder of the Greek Forum of Migrants, “one being our freedom of speech and opinion, just as we must stand up against evil and violence that would deny such freedom of speech.”

-The Muslim community in Greece is shocked, angered, saddened, and devastated by Wednesday’s events, Achemt Moavia told VICE: “The attack may well be exploited to justify anti-immigrant sentiment, and this indeed has already begun.
+The Muslim community in Greece is shocked, angered, saddened and devastated by Wednesday’s events, Achemt Moavia told us: “The attack may well be exploited to justify anti-immigrant sentiment, and this indeed has already begun.
 But we have not received threats or hateful comments as a result of the attack, as of yet.
 The reason is, Europe, in some ways, is still a long way away,” suggested Moavia.
-“We must remember that Greece does not have a large Muslim community—there are no third- or fourth-generation Muslims living here.
+“We must remember that Greece does not have a large Muslim community – there are no third- or fourth-generation Muslims living here.
 Our problems stem from our history.”

 Attacks on Muslim prayer houses and impromptu mosques are commonplace in Greece, claimed Naim Elghandour, President of the Muslim Association of Greece.
 “There have been many attacks by extremist groups in Greece, against both Muslims and immigrants.
 Recently, a group of far-right extremists attempted to burn down a prayer space in northern Athens.”